 |“Upstream Kubernetes” on Bare Metal and VM Environments||Calico||YES|

-- The Monitoring & Visibility Add-On (Prometheus) is required for network visibility
+The Monitoring & Visibility Add-On (Prometheus) is required for viewing traffic flows in the network visibility dashboard.